 Carlyle Group Co-Founder David Rubenstein last year cited the investment opportunities in Africa and said that private equity was poised to take off on the continent.
 But is it truly ready to, in Rubenstein's words, "explode" in the coming years?
 Are there enough opportunities for the numerous firms setting up shop on the continent and will there be enough liquidity events to generate needed and necessary returns?
 Our panel gives their perspective on private equity in Africa, where it has been and where it is headed.

-- Nadiya Satyamurthy, Senior Director, EMPEA (Facilitator)
+- Nadiya Satyamurthy, Senior Director of Consulting Services, EMPEA (Facilitator)